 Full, slow breathing is among the most relaxing mindfulness practices.
 An effective way to slow and deepen your breathing is to pay attention to your out-breath.

-While doing this practice, allow your out-breath to be longer than your in-breath.
+While doing this practice, allow your out-breath to be a little longer than your in-breath.
 That longer out-breath will also lead to deeper breathing.

 Dr Friz Perls, a pioneer of Gestalt Therapy, saw full, free (i.e. not restricted) breathing as conductive to letting ourselves approach the world with openness rather than avoidance.
 (See PerIs, F., Hefferline, R, & Goodman, P. (1951).
 Gestalt therapy.
 New York: Delta Publishing).

 The out-breath activates the para-sympathetic nervous system which calms us down.
 Essentially, we go through cycles of increased and lowered arousal which can be seen in the zig-zag pattern of a heartbeat printout.
 The out-breath helps with the “lowered arousal” part of the cycle.